Posted on: April 14th, 2020, | By Candy, WayKen Marketing Manager

 Metal welding parts is another way to do it.
 There are two welding options that will be very useful if you want to make this your joining operation choice.

 Pinpoint welding is an extremely fast, easy, and high-quality welding method.
 The two sheets are placed between cylindrical electrodes.
 The electrodes clamp the sheets and heat the area where the parts touch until it melts and fuses them together.
 The whole operation takes less than a minute.

 Arc welding is the most common welding process and its main advantage is that it allows you to make watertight joints easily, so if you are making some kind of a tank, arc welding is sure to help you.

 Sheet Metal Prototyping Services

 Our sheet metal prototyping service is designed for rapid prototyping, end-use production and assemblies.
 The capacity of our in-house can produce at least 500 parts and delivery on time.
 We will discuss with you to develop prototypes and samples from sheet metal design to production.
 Ensuring your sheet metal prototyping projects more precision while reducing the manufacturing of costs.

 Learn More Our precision Metal Stamping

 At WayKen, we can offer a fast and cost-effective precision stamping solution for manufacturing various components, ranging from micro-miniature parts to large, intricate components.
-Also, we can provide rapid prototype manufacturing services include single-part transfer and progressive strip prototyping to facilitate low volume production to invest high-volume production.
+Also, we can provide rapid prototype manufacturing services include single-part transfer and progressive strip prototyping to facilitate low-volume production to invest in high-volume production.
 To learn more about WayKen’s custom metal stamping capabilities, or any questions about your next related projects, please feel free to contact us here.